HumanSignal/label-studio/docs/source/guide/label_interface.md

 ![Relations panel gif](/images/label/relations_panel.gif)

-## Customize your panel layout
+## Customize your layout

-You can customize your panel layout:
+As an annotator, there are several things you can do to customize your layout:

+* Use the [settings](hotkeys) to determine whether the available hotkeys are displayed.
+* Customize your panel layout:
   * Click the arrows to collapse/expand panel groups or the entire side pane.
   * Drag and drop the panel tab title to reorder panels within the side pane.
   * Use drag and drop for a panel group to undock them from the side and move them around your screen.

 <video src="../images/label/panel_arrange.mp4" controls="controls" style="max-width: 800px;" class="gif-border" />